davidshumway/cs412/meeting notes/Nov 20.md

 David (task): Try tutorial "How to Segment Buildings on Drone Imagery with Fast.ai & Cloud-Native GeoData Tools" and/or further discuss with Vignesh this idea.

 Shreya (task): Stay up to speed on everyone's progress?
 Review Google mapping API for final map of small reservoirs.
 For example, review here: (https://www.w3schools.com/graphics/google_maps_intro.asp).
 In particular, section on *markers*.
-Alco can review Google Maps platform here: (https://developers.google.com/maps/gmp-get-started).
+Also can review Google Maps platform here: (https://developers.google.com/maps/gmp-get-started).

 Other todos:
 * Final report